Fire Works

 Planning Your Visit

 Fire Works is located at 201 Harrison Street SE, Suite 200, in the heart of Old Town Leesburg, Virginia 20175.
 The Harrison Street corridor is walkable from most of Old Town's hotel and parking options, and the courthouse square sits within a short walk to the north.
-Specific hours, reservation policies, and current menu formats are not confirmed in our database at this time; contacting the restaurant directly before your visit is the practical approach, particularly on weekend evenings when the Old Town dining corridor runs at higher volume.
+Specific hours and reservation policies are available in the venue listing.
 The suite-level address suggests a second-floor or interior-courtyard setting, which in Leesburg's historic building stock typically means a quieter room than street-level dining rooms on King Street.

 What It’s Closest To